Link to:

 On 9 January 1901, the Havana Cigar Syndicate (HCS) was founded at Winnipeg by German immigrant Charles Momburg (1852-1912), who arrived in Canada in 1882 and worked 15 years at the Drewry Brewery, rising to the position of brewmaster.
 As his independent venture got off the ground, so did the demand on his time, and he resigned from Drewrys in November 1901 to focus solely on the HCS.
 His departure was given a send-off gathering by his Redwood plant colleagues along with a gold watch to commemorate his tenure with the company.

 Initially, Momburg's company occupied space at 90 Albert Street, hired Paul Prozesky as its manager, and commenced cigar production, with a staff of about seven employees.
 By July 1902, the payroll had grown to 37 employees.
 In 1903, Momburg commissioned architect John Schwab to design a dedicated cigar factory and hired contractor Louis A. Pachal to build it.
-The two storey yellow-brick building measured 30 feet of frontage and a depth of 60 feet.
+The two storey yellow-brick and stone building measured 30 feet of frontage and a depth of 60 feet.
 Construction began in August 1903 and was completed at a cost of around $10,000.
 The factory opened for business in mid-November 1903.

 At some point over the next four years, Momburg sold his interest in the cigar factory and returned to the brewing trade, joining McDonagh & Shea.
 The HCS Block was sold to Thomas Lee, owner of the Western Cigar Factory at 713 Main Street.